Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Experiment and Performance Analysis

 \subsubsection{Attack States}

 SCs have a number of vulnerabilities listed in SWC~\cite{swc} because of programmers, consensus mechanisms, and compilers.
 Attackers can exploit these weaknesses of SC to perform attacks and then steal money in blockchain systems~\cite{Chen2020}.
 In this work, we regenerate several real-world attacks from the tracks that they left on Ethereum's ledger.
-We give a brief description of the six types of application layer-based attacks. \begin{itemize} \item \textit{DoS with Block Gas Limit (DoS)}: There are several functions inside SCs.
+We give a brief description of the six types of application layer-based attacks.

+\begin{itemize} \item \textit{DoS with Block Gas Limit (DoS)}: There are several functions inside SCs.
 These functions can be temporarily disabled when their gas requirements exceed the block gas limit.
 A \textit{DoS} case occurred in 2015 when SC GovernMental's 1,100 ETH jackpot payout was stuck~\cite{swc}.
 The GovernMental SC is deployed in our work, and we continuously join the jackpot to disable the payout function.

 \item \textit{Overflows and Underflows (OaU)}: In solidity language, if a variable is out of its range, it is in the overflow or underflow state.
 In this case, the variable is turned to another value (e.g., $0$ for overflow and $2^{256}-1$ for underflow).
 Attackers can use this vulnerability to bypass SCs' conditions when withdrawing funds.
 For example, they can bypass the requirements of checking their accounts' balances.
-Several real \textit{OaU} attacks were detected, e.g., $2^{256}$ BEC tokens, CSTR token, \$$800$k USD of PoWH token~\cite{powh}, and so on~\cite{swc}.
+Several real \textit{OaU} attacks were detected, e.g., $2^{256}$ BEC tokens, CSTR token, USD~\$$800$k of PoWH token~\cite{powh}, and so on~\cite{swc}.
 We re-perform the above \textit{OaU} attacks on their original SCs in the dataset.

 \item \textit{Flooding of Transactions (FoT)}: Attackers spam a number of meaningless transactions to delay the consensus of blockchain networks.
-Such an attack caused the unconfirmation of $115$k Bitcoin transactions in 2017~\cite{Saad2020}.
+Such an attack caused the unconfirmation of $115$k Bitcoin transactions in 2017~\cite{SCMA}.
 In our setup, \textit{FoT} attacks are generated by continuously sending a negligible amount of ETH from a random sender to another arbitrary recipient.

 \item \textit{Re-entrancy (Re)}: When the SCs do not update their states before sending funds, attackers can recursively call the withdraw function to drain the SCs’ balances.
 Two types of \textit{Re} are single-function and cross-function.
 The single-function type happened and led to a loss of 3.6 million ETH in 2016.
 Both types of Re are performed in our dataset~\cite{swc}.